Vakarian9256/Pylox/README.md

 # Pylox Interpreter
 An implementation of a tree walker interpreter for the Lox language from the book Crafting Interpreters by Bob Nystrom in Python.
 The interpreter can be used in two different modes:
-1. REPL, statements are executed while expressions are evaluated and displayed.
+1. REPL - statements & expressions are passed through the terminal. statements are executed while expressions are evaluated and displayed.
-2. Passing a file as an argument.
+2. Passing a file as an command line argument.

 # Progress
 Finished chapters 1-11.